The 2019 Steins and Wine Around the Square

 “A Taste of Hayesville”

-will feature food from area restaurants.
+and food from area restaurants.

 An annual favorite, a fundraiser sponsored by Historic Hayesville Inc. for downtown projects, the 2019 ticket sales will be donated to the Clay County Historical and Arts Council for Old Jail Museum repairs.